xthua/bacant/README.md

   You should install BLAST and add it in environment variable, you can download from `https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/`.
   BLAST version is 2.7.1 in bacant.
 * Second:
-  Read requirements.txt , check python module dependecies or just run: pip install -r requirements.txt.
+  Read requirements.txt , check python module dependecies or just run: `pip install -r requirements.txt`.
   Be care of module version, incompatible version will report bug.
 * Last:
   In bacant/Integron_finder/software, there are three exceute file require Execute Permission.